8ooo8/IDE-like-source-code-searcher-on-shell-for-IntelliJ/README.md

     1. `/<regex-pattern>` to search forward, `?<regex-pattern>` backward
     1. `n` to repeat the last search, `N` the last search in a reverse order
     1. Check [this][vim-search-tutorial] for more information
-1. Navigate to the file that you want to learn more
+1. Navigate to the souce code files that you want to learn more
     1. Go to the preview window
     1. Go to the line of code you are interested in
     1. Type `<Leader>gp` in normal mode